Inoshishigami – The Divine Boar (Design by Satoshi Kamiya)

 This model is a lot of fun to fold and is definitely worth the time.
 It took me 3 days with 3 hours spent per day to finish folding this model.

 This is a design which has been on my Origami To-Do list for quite some time, now.
 I have been putting it off for as long as I can remember because I know that I usually sit with complex models for a really long time to complete them.

 This took me 4 hours over 2 Sundays to complete it – not folding it continuously.
 There are 114 steps in all, not counting the repeats – and this is where, I daresay, I got side-tracked and delayed the completion of it.

 This model is best folded with pliable, thin paper because of the numerous layers and folding techniques involved.
 I have folded my rendition in Metallic Foil paper which I purchased from Nicolas Terry’s Origami-shop.com – Pack Tissue-foil Papers – 24 sheets – 30x30cm (11.8″x11.8″) – measuring 30 cms in size, single side colored.
 I found it easy to fold and shape the model (note the ‘pleating’ for the fins) in the end with this paper.

 How to Fold the Veiltail Angelfish:

-The diagrams to this amazing design are in the Tanteidan Magazine # 120.
+The diagrams to this amazing design are in the Tanteidan Magazine # 120 which you can back order from Japan Origami Society as well as in Origami Works of Satoshi Kamiya 3.
 This is a complex design to fold and is not for beginners and those who are not experienced in folding sinks, collapses and other complicated folds / techniques.

 The end result is really pretty and will make a nice show piece on your Origami shelf.
 I enjoyed folding this model, even though there were a lot of repetitions involved in the process.
 The ending steps for shaping the design is the main part of the folding process which gives this fish a very delicate characteristic.